William Lionel Wyllie RA (1851-1931)

 Framed and glazed

 We only sell original etchings by Wyllie, each bearing his actual pencil signature in the lower margin.
-Framed and glazed in our studio using acid-free conservation materials.
+Framed in our own studio using acid-free conservation materials.